seanbutler/Seeds/ThrowingThings/article.md

 _ISS Crew Earth Observations experiment and the Image Science &amp; Analysis Group, Johnson Space Center.
 Public domain via Wikimedia Commons_

-In each case the mountains generated have a variety of profiles, sometimes with caldera, sometimes elongated, sometimes pointy and jagged.
-When in water the islands generated show convex and concave features around their edges.
-This is in keeping with authentic natural landscapes, and depending on scale and designer goals could be instrumental in achor detracting from gameplay goals.

 The algorithm demonstrated is primarily for the generation of shape, so as such the islands arent rendered with specialist shaders or textures including waters edge, greenery, rock and snow etc